Talcum Powder Lawsuit

 Talcum Powder Cancer Etiology

-Repeated use of talcum powder products on female genitalia may result in particles entering the vagina and travelling to the ovaries and uterus.
+Repeated use of talcum powder products on female genitalia may result in particles entering the vagina and traveling to the ovaries and uterus.
 The buildup of these substances may eventually cause inflammation and lead to the development of cancer.

 Talcum Powder Safety Warnings